kframework/boogie-semantics/boogie.md

 9.5 Label Statements and jumps
 ------------------------------

+`#collectLabel` splits procedure bodies into labeled blocks, and populates the `<label>` cell with a map from labels to their bodies.

 ```k
     syntax KItem ::= #collectLabel(Id, StmtList)
     rule <k> Id:  => #collectLabel(Id, .StmtList) ... </k>